Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: The Role of Input Audio

 Pitch is the perceptual correlate of the fundamental frequency F$_0$ \cite{dan2009speech}: utterances with higher F$_0$ sound higher pitched and more feminine, whereas male speech typically has lower F$_0$ \cite{simpson2009phonetic}.
 To determine whether the model relies on pitch, we examine the intensity with which the pitch region (80-350\,Hz, where the fundamental frequency lies) is highlighted in our heatmaps.
 We aggregate each gender term's explanation by taking the max score for each frequency bin over the time dimension, then average across all gender terms.

 Surprisingly, the pitch range does not show the highest scores, suggesting it is not the most important region driving the choice of gender to refer to the speaker for the models we study.
-Figure~\ref{fig:frequency-scores} shows the average score across the frequency range for the Transformer model on the en$\rightarrow$it split, with the same pattern holding for other languages and for the Conformer models.
+Figure~\ref{fig:frequency-scores} shows the average score across the frequency range for the Transformer model on the en$\rightarrow$it split, with the same pattern holding for other languages and for the Conformer models \lc{(see Figure~\ref{fig:frequency-scores-full})}.
 Instead, the formant range (350--2,500\,Hz) displays the highest scores, with two peaks corresponding to the first and second formants (F$_1$ and F$_2$).
 These formants are important for identifying the word being uttered, especially vowels \cite{dan2009speech}, but their exact frequency also varies by speaker and, notably, depending on the speaker's gender \cite{simpson2009phonetic}.
-This is visible in Figure~\ref{fig:frequency-scores}, where peaks in saliency scores corresponding to F$_1$ and F$_2$ for feminine terms (uttered by female speakers) appear at higher frequencies than for masculine terms.
-This suggests that the assumption that ST models should leverage pitch information to disambiguate the gender of terms referring to the speaker does not fully correspond to our model's behavior.
+This is visible in Figure~\ref{fig:frequency-scores}: \lc{for masculine terms, saliency peaks appear at approximately 500--900\,Hz and 1,200--1,600\,Hz, while for feminine terms the peaks shift to approximately 800--1,100\,Hz and 1,400--1,800\,Hz, broadly consistent with the ranges of F$_1$ and F$_2$ observed in English vowels for male and female speakers respectively \cite{hillenbrand2009role}. } This suggests that the assumption that ST models should leverage pitch information to disambiguate the gender of terms referring to the speaker does not fully correspond to our model's behavior.

 Still, while not the dominant feature, we cannot exclude that pitch plays a role in the model's decision process.
 In the example in Figure~\ref{fig:example}, occluding the top 2\,\% of features with the highest scores flips the gender of the translation of ``\textit{become}'' from feminine to masculine.
 These features are concentrated along the time axis but spread across most of the frequency range and, crucially, they include the pitch region.
-This pattern holds for all our samples: 99.9\,\% of examples that flip contain at least one feature in the pitch region among those occluded for flipping (99.8\,\% for the Conformers).
+This pattern holds for all our samples: 99.9\,\% of examples that flip contain at least one feature in the pitch \lc{range} among those occluded for flipping (99.8\,\% for the Conformers).